 If you ever see a red X on the screens above the lane, that means the lane is closed.
 There may be a breakdown or people working on the roadside.
 Do not drive on this lane until told otherwise (you’ll usually see the red X replaced with a speed limit).

 If you know there’s a problem, but you’re still able to drive safely, try and leave the motorway and then contact us.

 If this isn’t possible, then either use an emergency refuge area or move to the left-hand side of the motorway.

 Use an emergency refuge area:

-When you’re in this area, make sure you leave room behind and in front of your vehicle to allow emergency vehicle access.
+When you’re in an emergency area, make sure your hazard lights are on (as well as your sidelights if visibility is poor).
+Also, leave room behind and in front of your vehicle to allow emergency vehicle access.

 Move to the left-hand side of the motorway:

 If an emergency area is not available, but you can still drive, the next best thing is to move to the left-hand side of the motorway.
 Use a hard shoulder if it’s available, or get your vehicle as close to the left-hand verge, boundary or a slip-road as possible.

 If it’s safe to, have everyone leave using the left-hand doors, and if there’s a safety barrier, get behind it.
 Move away from the vehicle and stay at a safe distance from the motorway.

 As your vehicle is not in an emergency area, call 999 as soon as you can.
 Make sure you call 999 before contacting your breakdown cover provider.